This post may contain affiliate links. Please see my disclosure policy for details.

 I loved the fact that the Crown Spa Hotel Scarborough was so high above the town on the Esplanade.

 The height provides the most breathtaking panoramic views of the resort.
-You can see the Grand Hotel, Scarborough castle, the Yorkshire coastline with boats pulling into harbour and an endless horizon over the sea!
+You can see the Grand Hotel, Scarborough castle, the Yorkshire coastline with boats pulling into the harbour and an endless horizon over the sea!

 When I checked into my room I couldn’t believe my luck.
 The sea views from my window were outstanding and I could see everything without leaving the comfort of my room.